CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Since Luny is a new project and I'm just a crazy solo developer, I do not wish to spend time on supporting already out-of-support Unity versions.

-I promise to maintain support for 6.0 LTS until at least October 2027: the end of life of Unity 6.0 LTS for Enterprise/Industry customers.

 ## MIT License

 [![License: MIT](https://cdn.prod.website-files.com/5e0f1144930a8bc8aace526c/65dd9eb5aaca434fac4f1c34_License-MIT-blue.svg)](/LICENSE)
 .. as I wish to keep it free and open!

-If you share the same sentiment, please [subscribe to my Patreon](https://www.patreon.com/CodeSmile) as I continue to pour my worklife-balance into improving Luny!
+If you share the same sentiment, please [subscribe to my Patreon](https://www.patreon.com/CodeSmile) as I continue to pour my worklife-balance into Luny!

 ## Installing Luny